oceanprotocol-archive/predict-eth/examples/ready-submit-eth-ocean-data-linear-model.md

 rmse = mean_squared_error(y_test, predictions, squared=False) # result is 103
 ```

 Wow!
 68% and an rmse of 103, that is good right?
-Well, what about if intead of using all the data we use only one hour of the day?
+Well, what about if instead of using all the data we use only one hour of the day?

 ```python